plankobostjan/fileCleaner/README.md

 # fileCleaner
 Program for cleaning files with specific endings.<br>
 I've written this program for myself.
-Fell free to use it. <br>
+Fell free to use it.<br>
+Some options are added just because of my curiosity.<br>

 <b>Warning</b><br>
 I don't guarantee that the program will work for you.
 I'm also not responsible for the damage (lost files, ...) that this program my cause.